-It follows that Singapore has become home to a large percentage of high-earning expats, many who substantiate that they have access to much more disposable income than they did in their home country.
+Singapore has become home to a large percentage of high-earning expats, many of whom confirm that they have access to much more disposable income than they did in their home country.
 That said, inflation continues to creep up, resulting in a higher cost of living than in many surrounding countries, and expats will need to make sure that they negotiate a salary that can cover the hefty housing prices.

 Raising children here is also ideal for parents.
 Those relocating overseas with little ones can take comfort in the knowledge that the city is crime-free, clean and safe.
 Furthermore, a variety of international schools provide a high standard of education, with school fees usually financed by the employer.

-The only real downside to living in Singapore is the government control of information through restrictions on broadcast and print media.
+The only real downside to living in Singapore is the government's control of information through restrictions on broadcast and print media.
 There is, however, always the option of keeping abreast with world news and events online and through foreign magazines and newspapers, but these are available at higher costs than local publications.